 At Foundry, we recognize the importance of connecting with other young people who can relate to your experiences.
 Connecting virtually can be especially helpful for young people who are feeling isolated or unsure of how to meet others who share their identity.
-Queer Café, our weekly virtual drop-in for LGBTQ2A+ young people across BC, is one way of making those connections in a casual, safe, and accepting setting.
-Queer Café is a peer support group, which means it’s run by and for LGBTQ2A+ young people, not counsellors or social workers.
+Queer Café, our weekly virtual drop-in for LGBTQIA and Two-Spirit young people across BC, is one way of making those connections in a casual, safe, and accepting setting.
+Queer Café is a peer support group, which means it’s run by and for LGBTQIA and Two-Spirit young people, not counsellors or social workers.
 The professionals who lead the group are called peer supporters, meaning we’re trained service providers who also have experience of some of the challenges you might have, like mental health or substance use concerns.
-In the case of the peer supporters who run Queer Café, that means we also identify as LGBTQ2A+!
+In the case of the peer supporters who run Queer Café, that means we also identify as LGBTQIA and Two-Spirit!

 Rory is a youth peer supporter at Foundry Virtual and one of the facilitators for Foundry’s Queer Café drop-in.
 They identify as gay, transgender, and non-binary, and working with others in the LGBTQ2A+ community is one of their passions.